T. Vann Pearce, Jr.

 Read full biography at www.orrick.com

-He also counsels clients on patent licensing and portfolio development, particularly for companies developing 3D printing-related technologies.
+He also counsels clients on patent licensing, portfolio development, and intellectual property due diligence.
 Vann co-founded Orrick's 3D printing practice.

 Posts by: Vann Pearce